gvwilson/thirdbit/src/fiction/in-heck/index.md

 giving her drawing one last despairing look.
-The branches were in the right places, but somehow the lines on the page didn't capture the drooping greenery in front of her.
+The branches were in the right places, but somehow the lines on the page didn't capture the drooping greenery on the willow in front of her.

 She sighed and tucked her sketchbook into the blue canvas satchel her father had made for her tenth birthday.